Nothing More (Philippians 3:1-11)

 Have you ever heard a sermon that started out clear – sort of – and went downhill from there?
 You may have experienced this in other areas.
 I don’t know if it’s just me, but I’ve gone to get something in my house, and by the time I get there, I’ve forgotten what I came for.
 Or even worse, I go out shopping with a mental list and come home without the very thing I went for.

 This happens in the bigger areas of life.
 When we got married, we were all pretty clear on what we were committing to – for richer and poorer, better or worse, in sickness and health.
 It doesn’t always look that clear in daily life, does it?
-A lot of us made career decisions because of some goal – to help people, to teach children – but as time goes on, the other demands of our job make it easy to forget why we started out.
+Many of us choose our careers to help others or teach children, but over time, job demands can make us forget our original motivations.

 Within every one of us, there is a pull from clarity to fuzziness or confusion.
-This is sometimes laughable when we’re dealing with small issues, but it can be tragic when we deal with something important.
+It can be funny when the issues are minor, but it becomes serious when we’re addressing important matters.
 The consequences can be tragic.

 When this happens in the church, it’s tragic.
 Most churches start out clear about their mission and their message, but eventually lose that clarity.
 Erwin McManus has said, “Most places have lost the essence of what it means to be a church.”
 If that’s true – and I think it is – it’s because we all face this pull from clarity, and we soon lose sight of what really matters and what we really should be doing.

 The church has been given a mission.
 There’s really no confusion about what we should be doing.
-But over time, there is a drift in all of us from passion to apathy, from sacrifice to comfort, from service to selfishness.
+Over time, we tend to shift from passion to apathy, from sacrifice to comfort, and from service to selfishness.
 This is true in marriage, in life, and in the church.

-Today’s passage confronts this potential danger before it even happens.
+Today's passage addresses this potential danger proactively, tackling it before it can arise.
 If you have a Bible with you, please take a look with me at Philippians 3.

 Watch Out!